Doctor Who Monsters, Aliens and Villains

 Time of Origin: Unknown, he comes from another Universe.

-Appearances: "The Celestial Toymaker", "Divided Loyalties", "The Nightmare Fair", "The Magic Mousetrap" and "The Giggle"
+Appearances: "The Celestial Toymaker", "Divided Loyalties", "The Nightmare Fair", "The Magic Mousetrap", "Solitaire", "End Game" and "The Giggle".

-Doctors: First Doctor, Fifth Doctor, Sixth Doctor, Seventh Doctor and Fourteenth Doctor.
+Doctors: First Doctor, Fifth Doctor, Sixth Doctor, Seventh Doctor, Eighth Doctor, Fourteenth Doctor and Fifteenth Doctor.

-Companions: Steven Taylor, Dodo, Adric, Nyssa, Tegan Jovanka, Peri, Ace, Hex, Donna Noble and Melanie Bush.
+Companions: Steven Taylor, Dodo, Adric, Nyssa, Tegan Jovanka, Peri, Ace, Hex, Charley Pollard, Izzy Sinclair, Donna Noble and Melanie Bush.

 History: The Toymaker has a rather interesting history.
 He is completely alone in this Universe, cast out from his own by some unimaginable catastrophe.
 Since he is not from this Universe he obeys a different set of physical laws, giving him unbelievable powers and abilities, and since the two Universes are receding from each other, the laws of relativity dictate that his own life span is increasing.
 The Toymaker is already millions of years old, and he will live for millions more, and the isolation and loneliness have driven him mad; he long ago abandoned the empty thrills of creation and destruction, and now seeks distraction in the random hazards of gameplay.
 Upon arrival in this Universe, he joined the Council of Guardians, and became the Crystal Guardian of Dreams.
 This is another factor in his games - since The Black Guardian and The White Guardian create chaos and conflict to justify their existence, he creates games and illusions to justify his.
 He always sticks by his chosen rules, and often only tricks The Doctor by not mentioning some rules.

-The Doctor's first encounter with The Toymaker is actually rather interesting, since the Toymaker was The Doctor's first ever opponent, first meeting The Doctor while he was still at school.
+The Doctor's first encounter with The Toymaker particularly significant on several levels, as The Toymaker The Doctor's first ever opponent, first meeting The Doctor while he was still at school.
 At this time, The Doctor was the member of a Time Lord elite known as the Deca, the best of their year at school.
 Its members were The Doctor, Koschei, (Later to become The Master) Ushas, (Later to become The Rani) Mortimus, (Later to become The Meddling Monk) Magnus, (Later to become the War Chief) Vansell, (Later to become a Coordinator for the CIA, as revealed in 'The Sirens of Time') Jelpax, and lovers Rallon and Millenia.

 Book - Divided Loyalties